teaforthecat/hemacs/README.md

 within `init.el` there a few basic settings you might want to override.

 * `code-dir` - this is the root folder where all your projects reside, for the purpose of [`hemacs-projects`](https://github.com/waymondo/hemacs/tree/master/vendor). i have this set to `~/code/`.

-* `default-font` - i'm grooving on [Meslo](https://github.com/andreberg/Meslo-Font) but you can change it to whatever. if the named font isn't found, it will usewhatever your emacs default is at 14px.